mw-data-lib-symposium/website/symposium_info/symposium_subpages/schedule.md

 ### Lunch & Birds of a Feather
 12:00 - 1:00

-### Lightning Talks
+### 2.0 Lightning Talks
 1:00 - 2:10

 **Facilitator: Nicole Scholtz**, *University of Michigan*

-**Maintaining a Deleted Data LibGuide Box: A Lightweight Contribution to the Data Deletion Fight**
+**2.1 Maintaining a Deleted Data LibGuide Box: A Lightweight Contribution to the Data Deletion Fight**
 1:05 - 1:12

 **Tina Griffin**